isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/snapchat-placement-setup.md

         1. **Note**: you will need to upload either a CSV or TXT format of raw (unhashed) mobile IDs or email addresses.
 If uploading hashed files, the files will also need to be in SHA256 format. ``

         1. You can also choose to create look-alike audiences based off the created segments.
-These look-alike audiences are consumers who share similar characteristics with&nbsp;an the&nbsp;advertiser's existing customers.
+These look-alike audiences are consumers who share similar characteristics with an the advertiser's existing customers.

             1. Once you have SAMs, you will be able to create a look-alike audience off that audience pool ``
             1. Look-alike audiences are not readily available for all countries and regions [ ![Lookalikes](assets/lookalikes-300x169.png)](assets/lookalikes.png)